sig6774/sig6774/README.md

+# Warm Greetings!
-# Hello!
-I am Kyung Rok Moon who is interested in Data extraction method & Data Science from South Korea.
+## I am Kyung Rok Moon from South Korea.

-### I am studying Python and Java, DataBase, Machine Learning.
-#### I am interested in natural language processing and mixed analysis of structured and unstructured data.
+### I am interested not only in Data Extraction Method & Data Science,
+but also natural language processing, and mixed analysis of structured and unstructured data.

-#### Now I am studying Web development skill that java and springMVC, jsp, SQL, HTML, CSS.
+### I used to study Python and Java, DataBase, Machine Learning, and is  currently studying Web development skills such as java and springMVC, jsp, SQL, HTML, CSS.

+## Thank you for visiting :)
 <br>
 <hr>